railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 ---------------

 A production order defines the use of the products defined in the Bills of Materials, and the operations defined in the routing.
-You've seen how to handle manufacturing production as a top-level process, but some companies prefer to have finer-grained control of operations where instead of specifying just the production process itself, they enter data on each constituent production operation.
+You have seen how to handle manufacturing production as a top-level process, but some companies prefer to have finer-grained control of operations where instead of specifying just the production process itself, they enter data on each constituent production operation.